Please or

 Starting with Windows Vista and Server 2008, Microsoft changed the way services are allowed to interact with the desktop.
 They decided that for security reasons, services are now only allowed to show their GUI on a special desktop that only the service can interact with.
 Unfortunately, this makes interactive features pretty much useless.
 We are looking into ways to display a GUI in a different way.
 Stay tuned.

-If you do a search on "Interactive services dialog Vista" you will find a number of references to the way Windows will display a dialog on the user desktop whenever a service has updated into GUI on the services desktop.
+If you do a search on the Internet with keywords of "Interactive services dialog Vista", you will find a number of references to the way Windows will display a dialog on the user desktop whenever a service has updated into GUI on the services desktop.

 NOTE